RichardLitt/birdinginvermont.com/src/nfc-species/pisi.md

 However, the _draaai_ call shown in Evans and O'Brien (2002), from Gunn (1958), although noted as "fairly atypical", is much more erratic, with crossing bands, and looks, to me, almost indistinguishable from a Siskin.
 It still has the slight bump in the beginning, which is not typical of the Pine Siskin.
 Evans and O'Brien (2002) note:

-> "Draaai" call distinctive.
-It is more pure-toned and more evenly rising than Common's "duraaai", without the complex dip at the beginning.
+> _Draaai_ call distinctive.
+It is more pure-toned and more evenly rising than Common's _duraaai_, without the complex dip at the beginning.

 ##### American Goldfinch (Evans and O'Brien 2002, Pieplow 2017, possibly Godfrey 1986)

 Pieplow considers that the _Zree_ is similar to the Pine Siskin, but notes that the _Zree_ is "high, clear, long" for the American Goldfinch, but "Medium-high, fairly long" for the Pine Siskin.
 Outside of specific measurements, these relative statements have little meaning.
-(The Lesser Goldfich and House Finch are "medium-low, long" and "medium-low, short, almost a _Zreet_", respectively.)
+(The Lesser Goldfinch and House Finch are "medium-low, long" and "medium-low, short, almost a _Zreet_", respectively.)
 Dawson quotes Godfrey in saying that the call of the Pine Siskin is:

 > “harsher than similar calls of redpolls” and “huskier and more buzzy than the song of the American Goldfinch, which it resembles somewhat” (Godfrey 1986: 570).